 Plasma membranes are made up of a phospholipid bilayer.
 Phospholipids are chains of fatty acids attached to a phosphate group.
-"Bilayer" means two layers.
+"Bilayer" means two connected layers.
 When phospholipids get together, they naturally form a double layer, with their phosphate groups facing out and their fatty tails pointing toward one another.
 The fatty interior of this layer is called "hydrophobic" because it repels water.
 The surrounding phosphates are called "hydrophilic" because they come into contact with fluid inside and outside the cell.
 The plasma membrane separates these two sets of fluids and their contents.

-However, keeping inside and outside separate is not enough.
+Keeping the cell’s inside and separate from the world is not enough for homeostasis, however.
 A completely isolated cell soon runs out of fuel and fluid and drowns in its own waste.
 The plasma membrane also maintains homeostasis by making sure materials can move in or out as necessary.
 Homeostasis depends on maintaining correct fluid levels within the cell and on exchanging useable materials, such as oxygen, for waste products, such as carbon dioxide.

-Only a small number of materials can pass through the plasma membrane by passive diffusion -- if it were open to everything, it wouldn't be a barrier.
+Only a small number of materials can pass through the plasma membrane by passive diffusion; if it were open to everything, it would not be a barrier.
 Yet cells need to control the movement of a variety of other molecules in and out of their membranes to maintain homeostasis.
-To do this, cells have devised a variety of transport systems.
-These are proteins embedded in the lipid bilayer that act as gates, which the cell can open and close.
+To do this, cells have devised a variety of transport systems that use proteins embedded in the lipid bilayer as gates for cells to open and close.

 There are three major types of transport systems in the plasma membrane: pumps, channels and transporters.
 Pumps use energy produced by the cell to move molecules against a concentration gradient.
 Channels open a gate for molecules to flow with their concentration gradient.
 Transporters bond to specific types of molecules and carry them through the membrane.